-Except as required by law, the department head shall recommend to the Board of Selectmen that an employee be suspended, with or without pay within fifteen (15) business days of his or her knowledge of any infraction.
+Except as required by law, the department head shall recommend to the Board of Selectmen that an employee be suspended, with or without pay within fifteen (15) business days of his or her completion of a reviewknowledge of any infraction.
 The recommendation shall be in writing, with a copy delivered to the employee in hand or by certified mail, return receipt requested.
 Police Department policies are controlling on police department personnel.

 The Board may, upon receipt of any such recommendation, direct the Town Administrator to conduct an impartial investigation and to report to the Board the Town Administrator's findings.
 Any investigation shall be completed within thirty (30) business days.
+Investigations may continue beyond the 30 day period upon approval of the Town Administrator.